 Comparisons with Alternative Models.
-In the absence of credit constraints, the aggregate saving rate would fall in the fast-growing economy as the young borrow more against their higher future income.
+By contrast, if credit constraints were absent (or not binding), the aggregate saving rate would fall in the fast-growing economy as the young borrow more against their higher future income.
 Investment would rise and the country would run a large current account deficit.
-The fall in the world interest rate would be reduced due to a stronger growth effect,23 and the interest rate would not experience a prolonged decline in the long run.
-A simulation of the model where Emerging Asia has the same degree of credit constraints as Advanced economies generates saving and investment dynamics that are qualitatively similar to those in a model without constraints.
-The saving rate of the fast growing economy falls at time of integration (the opposite for the other country) and then saving rates tend to converge across economies as agents respond similarly to changes in the interest rate in all countries.
-Thus, both the presence of credit constraints and their heterogeneity are vital for our results.
-Finally, the shape of the age-income profile, typical of an OLG model, is also important for the savings divergence.
-Credit constraints are binding for the young because they start with a lower labor income.
-Moreover, the positive wealth effect of growth and falling interest rates on middle-aged consumers is strongly mitigated when their income in old age is low.
-A flatter age-income profile would bring the model closer to a standard representative agent model without constraints.
+The fall in the world interest rate would be mitigated,25 and the interest rate would not experience a prolonged decline.
+Saving rates would tend to converge across economies as agents respond similarly to changes in the interest rate in all countries.
+A model with binding but equally loose credit constraints in both economies would generate qualitatively similar results.
+Thus, both the presence of credit constraints and their asymmetry are essential for our results.26 Growth is also key since in the case of mere financial integration, the world interest rate would barely fall, and the divergence in saving rates would be much smaller.